What is an API-first CMS? The Key to Effective Content Management

 But most importantly, it sets the foundation for an API-driven architecture for your entire tech stack.
 Now you can build a best-of-breed stack using APIs to make it all interoperable.
 If you outgrow a software or want to switch it, that’s easy with APIs, unlike monolithic architecture or plugin-reliant systems such as WordPress.

-Storyblok offers all of the features of an API-first CMS that allows you to deliver fantastic content experiences on any platform, whether your website, mobile app, eCommerce store or Kiosk System.
+Storyblok is a modern CMS that offers all of the features of an API-first CMS and more.
+It allows you to deliver fantastic content experiences on any platform, whether it's your website, mobile app, eCommerce store or Kiosk System.
 Yet it offers so much more since both developers and content editors can find what they need in the CMS, enabling you to take control of your content no matter the channel where you want to publish.

 Storyblok also offers several APIs that allow you to create the best user experience, no matter the use case.
 Our Content Delivery or GraphQL APIs are fast and responsive, enabling you to deliver content to your audience quickly and easily.
 Also, our Management API allows you to create and edit content with a simple interface.